We act with the future in mind

 Initial and ongoing training – more than just an afterthought

 All education starts with curiosity, and to our mind that has nothing to do with age.
-In our company, it starts with a diversity of initial career opportunities for young people and continues up to a comprehensive offer of ongoing training leading to specialist and personal qualification.
+In our company, it starts with a diversity of initial career opportunities for young people and continues with a comprehensive range of further education leading to specialist and personal qualification.
 With a wide range of seminars, our SternAkademie addresses employees from all divisions and career levels.
-Besides our standard courses in communication and language training or on raw materials and products, we also offer individual training events and sophisticated career promotion measures.
+Besides our standard courses in communication, language trainings, in raw materials and products, we also offer individual training events and sophisticated career promotion measures.
 Moreover, we regularly invite the people in our company to seek inspiration outside their normal sphere of activities – for example lectures by a diversity of outside experts and fascinating works of art in our buildings and our company’s own gallery.
 We are proud, too, of our FlourWorld Museum in Wittenburg, Germany – a very special place where we tell the age-old story of flour.

 We take active measures to promote the wellbeing of our employees – from the start of their career to retirement.
 For those who retire, our SternRente in Germany offers an attractive supplement to the statutory old age pension.
 We help to reconcile a career with family life by offering different models for working hours and the option of mobile working for part of the time.
 Our preventive health care includes well-filled fruit baskets, discounts at fitness studios and participation in public sporting events.
 In the context of our company health promotion scheme, employees and their relatives can also take advantage of independent counselling if work-related, personal or psychological problems make their daily life difficult.
 Activities such as family days, company celebrations, team-building events and our traditional Christmas Bakery for employees’ children help to boost a general feeling of wellbeing.